What is the 19th Amendment?

 Was the suffrage movement a white women’s only movement?

-No, in fact, the role of Black suffragettes is one of the most untold stories in the passage of the 19th Amendment.
+No, in fact, the role of Black suffragists is one of the most untold stories in the passage of the 19th Amendment.
 Black women worked closely with white women from the earliest years of the suffrage movement.

 Sojourner Truth gave her “Ain’t I a Woman” speech in Akron, Ohio at the National Women’s Rights Convention in 1851.